Use color intentionally. It’s not decoration. Color is supposed to be functional.

 The color palette contains every one of the colors we use in our designs.
 These colors are also used by default in white label solutions for our partners and can be modified to their brand colors.

-The reasoning behind additional color shades As you could notice, our basic color palette is quite simple – just a few shades.
+The reasoning behind the additional shades As you might have noticed, our basic color palette is quite simple – just a few shades.

 rgb(236, 248, 247)